 - At least 10 co-creation exercises took place in several domains.
 In all new ICT projects, the city embeds user-centric co-creation with employees and citizens.
-Public registers/web enrolments have been used in 2014-2016; - The percentage of digital transactions strongly varies, ranging from 30% for new ID card appointments and resident parking permits, to 50% for certificates and 100% for education services applications and other services that are exclusively available online; - Qualified trust services are accepted, including SPID, Firma digitale and PEC; - Sixteen percent of the Milan citizen base has been enabled to the full range of online services (350,000 verified identities) using SPID.
+Public registers/web enrolments were used in 2014-2016; - The percentage of digital transactions strongly varies, ranging from 30% for new ID card appointments and resident parking permits, to 50% for certificates and 100% for education services applications and other services that are exclusively available online; - Qualified trust services are accepted, including SPID, Firma digitale (digital signature) and Posta Elettronica Certificata (certified email); - Sixteen percent of the Milan citizen base has been enabled to the full range of online services (350,000 verified identities) using SPID.
 More than 50% of the new users logging in the first time are using SPID.